 Overdone it on the mulled wine?
-Here are our favourite winter hot drinks for warming up on a cold day
+Here are our favorite winter hot drinks for warming up on a cold day.

 Hot Spiced Apple Juice

 If you’re not a fan of mulled wine, this festive spiced apple juice from The Spruce Eats is a tasty alternative, and you can adjust the amount of sugar to suit your liking.
 It’s great with a splash of brandy or rum but just as good without!

 Creamy Vegan Hot Chocolate

 There are days when only hot chocolate will do: this creamy vegan hot chocolate from Minimalist Baker is delicious and only takes five minutes to make – you can even make it in the microwave.

 For a special treat, you could even buy some vegan whipped cream or make your own by whipping some coconut milk (buy full-fat and use just the solid part rather than the watery liquid).